 The generic, chemical or proprietary names of pharmaceuticals may be used.
 If the generic or chemical names are used, authors may, if they desire, insert the proprietary name in parentheses after the first mention in the text, with the name of the manufacturer and city and state.Research articles are customarily organised into the following sections: In the Introduction, state concisely the purpose and rationale for the study and cite only the most pertinent references as background.
 In the Materials and Methods section describe briefly the plan, the subjects, experimental animals or other species, material, and controls, the methods and procedures utilised, and the statistical method(s) employed.
 In the Results section present detailed findings.
 Include mentions of all tables, and/or figures.
 Figures and tables should supplement, not duplicate, the text; presentation of data in either one or the other will suffice.
 In the Comment section state the importance and significance of your findings.
 Limit your opinions to those strictly indicated by the facts in your report.
 Compare your findings with those of others.
 No new data should be presented in this section.

 Elsevier accepts video material and animation sequences to support and enhance your scientific research.
 Authors who have video or animation files that they wish to submit with their article are strongly encouraged to include links to these within the body of the article.
 This can be done in the same way as a figure or table by referring to the video or animation content and noting in the body text where it should be placed.
 All submitted files should be properly labeled so that they directly relate to the video file's content.
-In order to ensure that your video or animation material is directly usable, please provide the files in one of our recommended file formats with a preferred maximum size of 50 MB.
-Video and animation files supplied will be published online in the electronic version of your article in Elsevier Web products, including ScienceDirect: http://www.sciencedirect.com.
+In order to ensure that your video or animation material is directly usable, please provide the file in one of our recommended file formats with a preferred maximum size of 150 MB per file, 1 GB in total.
+Video and animation files supplied will be published online in the electronic version of your article in Elsevier Web products, including ScienceDirect.
 Please supply 'stills' with your files: you can choose any frame from the video or animation or make a separate image.
 These will be used instead of standard icons and will personalize the link to your video data.
-For more detailed instructions please visit our video instruction pages at http://www.elsevier.com/artworkinstructions.
+For more detailed instructions please visit our video instruction pages.
 Note: since video and animation cannot be embedded in the print version of the journal, please provide text for both the electronic and the print version for the portions of the article that refer to this content.

 Photographs of identifiable persons must be accompanied by signed releases.
 If not, all recognisable features must be masked.

 If excerpts from other copyrighted works are included (direct quotations, tables or figures) the Author(s) must obtain written permission from the copyright owners and credit source(s) in the article along with complete reference information.
 Elsevier has pre-printed forms for use by Authors in these cases: contact Elsevier's Rights Department, Philadelphia, PA, USA: phone (+1) 215 239 3804, fax (+1) 215 239 3805, e-mail email@example.com.
-Requests may also be completed online via the Elsevier homepage http://www.elsevier.com/locate/permissions.Conflict of interest
+Requests may also be completed online via the Elsevier homepage https://www.elsevier.com/permissions.